-The lower bar pin of the knuckle carrier bearing marked with a "B" on the end is configured such that it can be re-oriented to provide camber adjustment.
-Lower bar pins are factory installed with the "B" located closest to the lower control arm.

-The wheel camber becomes more positive when the lower bar pin is re-oriented such that the "B" is located farthest from the lower control arm.
+The lower bar pin of the knuckle carrier bearing (marked with a "B" on the end) is configured such that it can be re-oriented to provide camber adjustment.
+Lower bar pins are factory installed with the "B" located away from the lower control arm.
+The wheel camber becomes more negative when the lower bar pin is re-oriented such that the "B" is located closest to the lower control arm.